Ipswich Town F.C.: Relegation after Robson and promotion under Lyall (1982–1994)

 Robson's successor at Ipswich was his assistant manager Bobby Ferguson.
 Under Ferguson, Town finished mid-table twice, but worsening performances meant that they began to struggle in the top division.
 The recent construction of an expensive new stand at Portman Road limited the club's budget, despite the money gained from sales of key players including Thijssen and Wark.

 Ipswich were finally relegated to the Second Division at the end of the 1985–86 season.
 Butcher, the last remaining key player from the successful 1981 team, was sold to Rangers that summer.
 Ferguson, who had remained in charge despite the relegation, left the club in May 1987 after his contract expired, following Ipswich's failure to return to the First Division.
 Ipswich Town were then managed by John Duncan for three years until he was replaced by former West Ham United boss John Lyall in May 1990, with Ipswich still in the Second Division.
 Lyall guided Ipswich to the Second Division title and promotion to the new FA Premier League, ready for the 1992–93 season.
 Suffering only two league defeats before the New Year, Ipswich started the season well and were fourth in the Premier League in January 1993, but a dip in form during the final weeks of the season saw them finish 16th.
-Poor form continued into the following season and Ipswich only avoided relegation that year when Sheffield United suffered a 3–2 defeat at Chelsea on the final day of the season.
-Six months later, fortunes on the pitch had not improved, and Lyall was sacked in December 1994 with the club bottom of the Premiership.
+The 1993-94 season saw a good start followed by a slump, with a shortage of goals and a long winless run towards the end of the campaign meaning that Ipswich only avoided relegation due to Sheffield United conceding a late goal in a 3–2 defeat at Chelsea on the final day of the season.
+Ipswich continued to struggle in the 1994-95 season, and Lyall resigned in December 1994 with the club bottom of the Premiership.